|

 The

-screw consists of a series of edge-polished strips
+screw consists of a series of edge-polished horizontal

-of stainless steel.
-The position of each strip
+strips of stainless steel.
+The position of each

-rotates and a thin pencil of varying light is
+screw rotates and a thin vertical line of varying

-reflected by it.
-In this way a television picture
+spot of light results.
+In this way a television

-is built up, line by line.
-When the screw is rotating
+picture is built up, line by line.
+When the screw

-fast enough, we see a television picture conjured
+is rotating fast enough, we see a television picture

 |